dibyendumajumdar/ravi-compiler/README.md

 ## Status

-* Work in progress - currently working on C code generation from the IR
+* 28-Nov-2020 We can generate code for a large subset of Ravi language and run the compiled code from Ravi.

 ## Documentation